-Rob Johnson won’t run for re-election in Seattle’s big 2019 council elections
+Rob Johnson won’t run for re-election in Seattle’s big 2019 City Council elections

 “That was a conversation Katie and I had early on,” said the council member, previously a lobbyist for walking, biking and transit projects.

-Johnson said his primary goals as a council member and Sound Transit board member have been to help pass a $290 million housing levy and a $54 billion light-rail measure on the ballot in 2016, to support the $600-plus education levy that passed Tuesday and to shepherd upzones through the council.
+Johnson said his primary goals as a council member and Sound Transit board member have been to help pass a $290 million housing levy and a $54 billion light-rail measure on the ballot in 2016, to support the $600 million-plus education levy that passed Tuesday and to shepherd upzones through the council.

-The three tax increases all now have passed, and the council voted unanimously in 2017 to adopt upzones for the University District, downtown and other already-dense neighborhoods.
+The three tax increases all now have passed, and the council voted unanimously in 2017 to adopt upzones for the University District, downtown and South Lake Union, the Chinatown International District, Lower Queen Anne/Uptown and some Central District intersections.

 In exchange for allowing larger buildings, the upzones are triggering a policy that requires developers to include or pay for some low-income housing.